-It has come to my attention that a lot of women out there who don’t currently want to get pregnant are pretty misinformed about how you can use the Fertility Awareness Method as natural birth control.
-Quite a few people have asked me if FAM isn’t just the same thing as the Rhythm Method—AKA an outdated, ineffective method that’s caused a whole lot of unplanned pregnancies!
+It seems like some people out there are pretty misinformed about how you can use the Symptothermal Method (STM), a fertility awareness-based method (FABM), as natural birth control.
+Quite a few people have asked if STM is the same as the Rhythm Method—AKA an outdated, ineffective method that’s caused a whole lot of unplanned pregnancies!
 Come on, do you really think that’s what we’re all about? :)

-Well, ladies, I’m here to let you in on something.
-The Fertility Awareness Method IS effective as a method of birth control (99.4% effective, when used correctly)—and it’s easy!
-It only takes a few minutes a day, and it's totally natural and free (other than the cost of a thermometer, I guess.)
-Plus, it's just cool to learn about how your body works and how you can work WITH your body to achieve your fertility goals, rather than leaving that up to a pill or an IUD.
-Also, if you do decide you want to get pregnant at some point, being aware of your fertility signs will make it much easier for you to conceive.
+Granted, if you’re not familiar with FABMs, the idea of having unprotected sex without being on the pill or another conventional birth control may cause some anxiety, but we're here to let you in on something: The Symptothermal Method is an effective method of birth control — 99.6% effective, when used correctly (1)!
+The method only takes a few minutes a day, and it's totally natural and free (other than the cost of a basal body temperature thermometer, I guess).
+Plus, it's fascinating to learn about how your body works and how you can work WITH your body to achieve your fertility goals, rather than leaving that up to synthetic hormones or a foreign object inserted in your body.
+Also, if you do decide you want to get pregnant at some point, having better knowledge and awareness about your body could make conceiving easier (5).

 1) First 5 days rule—You are generally considered infertile the first 5 days of your menstrual cycle, unless you have ever had a cycle that was less than 25 days long.

-Note: This rule applies only if you observed a clear BBT shift 12 to 16 days prior to the start of your cycle.
+- This rule applies only if you observed a clear BBT shift 12 to 16 days prior to the start of your cycle.
 This confirms that the bleeding you experience is your period and not abnormal bleeding or ovulation spotting.

-Sometimes, residual semen from intercourse can mask the presence of cervical fluid.
+Sometimes, residual semen from intercourse can mask the presence of CM.
 So, if there's any semen present in the vagina the day after intercourse, you should consider yourself potentially fertile, to be safe (to eliminate semen from the body so this doesn't happen, you can do Kegels exercises after intercourse).

 4) Temp plus 3 rule—You are generally considered infertile the evening of the 3rd day after your BBT shift.